Noi Bai International Airport

-The airport is located in Phu Minh Commune in Sóc Sơn District, about 35 kilometres (21 miles) northeast of downtown Hanoi, via the new Nhật Tân Bridge (also inaugurated on 4 January 2015).
+The airport is located in Phú Minh commune in Sóc Sơn district (now Nội Bài commune), about 35 km northeast of downtown Hanoi, via the new Nhật Tân Bridge (also inaugurated on 4 January 2015).
 It can also be reached by National Road 3, which connects it with the eastern suburbs of Hanoi.
 The airport is also close to some satellite cities of Hanoi such as Vĩnh Yên, Bắc Ninh and Thái Nguyên.

 The airport served a total of 13 million passengers in 2013, despite having a capacity of only 9 million at the time.
 The new international terminal, which had its first commercial flight on 25 December 2014 and went into full operation on 31 December 2014, has boosted the airport's total capacity to 20 million passengers per year.
 In 2018, the airport served 28 million passengers.